Video Marketing Statistics 2020

 22. Over 500 million hours of video are watched on YouTube every day.

 When YouTube’s algorithm shows an ad roughly every 10 minutes and 500 million hours of video are watched on the platform every day, we can easily see the potential that this medium has for advertisers.
-Even when users with Adblock are excluded from the equation, these video marketing statistics from 2018 by Forbes indicate that the number of potential customers remains mind-boggling.
+Even when users with Adblock are excluded from the equation, these video marketing statistics by Forbes indicate that the number of potential customers remains mind-boggling.

 23. YouTube is available in 76 languages.